-Alice and Haverly Moyer '32 Scholarship – $1,000 to $1,250 renewable award based on academic excellence.
+- Alice and Haverly Moyer '32 Scholarship – $1,000 to $1,250 renewable award based on academic excellence.

-SUNY Oneonta Scholarships:
+SUNY Oneonta Scholarships

-O’Connor Foundation Scholarship – Awarded to matriculated graduate students who are currently enrolled in any of the Education programs who are currently teaching in Delaware County, NY schools.
-For year 2014-2015 it is being funded at $25,000 and can be awarded to either full or part-time students.
-The Director of Graduate Studies will award these scholarships.
-Deadlines: Fall: June 1 and Spring: November 1.
+- O’Connor Foundation Scholarship – Awarded to full and part time matriculated graduate students who are currently enrolled in any of the Education programs and live in and are currently teaching in Delaware County, NY.
+The Office of Financial Aid and Scholarships will award these scholarships.
+Deadlines: Fall: May 1 and Spring: October 1.
 O’Connor Foundation Scholarship Application

-The Alphonse Belmont ’61 Scholarship – Awarded to graduate students enrolled in the MS. Ed.
+- The Alphonse Belmont ’61 Scholarship – Awarded to graduate students enrolled in the MS. Ed.
 School Counselor Program or who are enrolled in the Certificate of Advanced Study in School Counseling or its equivalent.
 The intent is to benefit students planning a career in guidance counseling and can be awarded to either full or part-time students.
-The Educational Psychology and Counseling department chooses the students for this $600 award.
+The Educational Psychology and Counseling Department chooses the students for this $600 award.

-Dr. Olga M. Santora ‘35 Scholarship – Awarded to graduate students who are currently enrolled in the MS Ed. or MST programs.
-In addition to the scholarship application, students must submit a one page essay that describes their personal leadership and character.
-The Graduate Scholarship Committee will award these scholarships.
-Deadlines: Fall: June 1 and Spring: November 1.
+- Dr. Olga M. Santora ‘35 Scholarship – Awarded to full and part time matriculated graduate students who are currently enrolled in the MS Ed. or MST programs.
+In addition to the scholarship application, students must submit a one-page essay that describes their personal leadership and character.
+The Office of Financial Aid and Scholarships will award these scholarships.
+Deadlines: Fall: May 1 and Spring: October 1.
 Dr. Olga M. Santora ’35 Scholarship Application

-National Fellowships and Scholarships:
+National & NYS Graduate Student Fellowships and Scholarships

-National Science Foundation Graduate Research Fellowships.
-The NSF seeks to encourage research in science, mathematics and engineering in the United States and to reinforce its diversity.
+- National Science Foundation Graduate Research Fellowships - The NSF seeks to encourage research in science, mathematics and engineering in the United States and to reinforce its diversity.
 A competition is conducted for Graduate Research Fellowships, with additional awards offered for women in engineering and computer and information science.
-The fellowships offer recognition and three years of support for advanced study to approximately 1000 outstanding graduate students in the mathematical, physical, biological, engineering, and behavioral and social sciences, including the history of science and the philosophy of science, and to research-based PhD degrees in science education.
+The fellowships offer recognition and three years of support for advanced study to approximately 1000 outstanding graduate students in the mathematical, physical, biological, engineering, and behavioral and social sciences, including the history of science and the philosophy of science, and to research-based Ph.D. degrees in science education.

-Soros Graduate Scholarship Program for New Americans.
-The Fellowships are grants for up to two years of graduate study in the United States.
+- Soros Graduate Scholarship Program for New Americans - The Fellowships are grants for up to two years of graduate study in the United States.
 The recipients are chosen on a nationally competitive basis.
 Thirty Fellowships will be awarded each year.
 A New American is an individual who (1) is a resident alien, i.e., holds a Green Card; or, (2) has been naturalized as a US citizen, or (3) is the child of two parents who are both naturalized citizens.
-The Program is open to individuals who retain loyalty and a sense of commitment to their country of origin as well as to the United States, but is intended to support individuals who will continue to regard the United States as their principal residence and focus of national identity.
+The Program is open to individuals who retain loyalty and a sense of commitment to their country of origin as well as to the United States but is intended to support individuals who will continue to regard the United States as their principal residence and focus of national identity.
 The applicant must either have a bachelor's degree or be in her/his final year of undergraduate study.
 Those who have a bachelor's degree may already be pursuing graduate study and may receive Fellowship support to continue that study.
 Individuals who are in the third, or subsequent, year of study in the same graduate program are not, however, eligible for this competition.

-Hertz Foundation Graduate Fellowships (applied science and engineering).This merit-based fellowship consists of a cost-of-education allowance and a personal support stipend.
+- Hertz Foundation Graduate Fellowships (applied science and engineering) - This merit-based fellowship consists of a cost-of-education allowance and a personal support stipend.
 It can be renewed for up to 5 years of graduate study.
 Eligible applicants for Hertz Fellowships must be students of the applied physical, biological and engineering sciences who are citizens or permanent residents of the United States of America.
 College seniors wishing to pursue the Ph.D. degree in any of the fields of particular interest to the Foundation, as well as graduate students already in the process of doing so, may apply.

-SMART Scholarship.
-The Science, Mathematics And Research for Transformation (SMART) Scholarship for Service Program has been established by the Department of Defense (DoD) to support undergraduate and graduate students pursuing degrees in Science, Technology, Engineering and Mathematics (STEM) disciplines.
+- SMART Scholarship - The Science, Mathematics And Research for Transformation (SMART) Scholarship for Service Program has been established by the Department of Defense (DoD) to support undergraduate and graduate students pursuing degrees in Science, Technology, Engineering and Mathematics (STEM) disciplines.
 The program aims to increase the number of civilian scientists and engineers working at DoD laboratories.